You-Gao/Blog/_fun/2025-04-09-typography.md

 ### script

-I don't know of any script typefaces that I like.
+I don't know if I like any script typefaces.

 ---
 [^1]: Post inspired by *Thinking with Type* and *The Elements of Typographic Style.*